 To understand the capacity and limitations of social lettings agencies set against the current policy and market context and future known changes.
 The final report, Scaling up social lettings?
 Scope, impact and barriers published in June 2019, makes recommendations to optimise social lettings agencies delivery of appropriate and decent housing for people and what is needed to for them to be successful, sustainable and replicable..

 To improve understanding of which ideas have potential to create change.

-This is project is being jointly funded with the Joseph Rowntree Foundation.
-Together we have commissioned research to explore the current and future role of social lettings agencies to help improve the experiences of people in need in the private rented sector.
+This is project published its final report, Scaling up social lettings?
+Scope, impact and barriers in 2019 and was being jointly funded with the Joseph Rowntree Foundation.
+Together we commissioned research to explore the current and future role of social lettings agencies to help improve the experiences of people in need in the private rented sector.